 Supportive Fertility Herbs for Immunological Fertility Problems

-Dong Quai stimulates healthy a immune response.
-The root of this plant has been shown to have immunomodulatory effects which encourage proper immune system function, reduces scar tissue formation and inflammation.
+Dong Quai stimulates a healthy immune response.
+The root of this plant has been shown to have immunomodulatory effects, which encourage proper immune system function, reduce scar tissue formation, and decrease inflammation.

 There has been a correlation between immune response and endometriosis in some women.
 Some research points to women with endometriosis having a type of autoimmune response that is out of balance.
 Dong Quai stimulates phagocytosis.
-The stimulation of phagocyte activity aids in the break down of foreign tissue, while also aiding a healthy immune response, in order to help prevent the spread of entometrial tissue formation outside of the uterine lining.
+The stimulation of phagocyte activity aids in the breakdown of foreign tissue, while also aiding a healthy immune response, in order to help prevent the spread of endometrial tissue formation outside of the uterine lining.

 A study using Tribulus terrestris showed a 61% increase in conception in couples with sperm antibodies causing their infertility.
 Tribulus is safe for both men and women to use.
 This herbal supplement may decrease the effects of sperm antibodies.

-A healthy, well nourished body is more likely to respond better to trauma, surgery, daily stress, environmental toxin overload, etc. We must support our bodies not only nutritionally, but with daily exercise as well.
+A healthy, well-nourished body is more likely to respond better to trauma, surgery, daily stress, environmental toxin overload, etc. We must support our bodies not only nutritionally, but with daily exercise as well.
 If we do not, our bodies will not be able to heal as quickly.
-Doctors are not 100% sure why immune related fertility issues happen, but they do know there are not that many effective options in treating them.
+Doctors are not 100% sure why immune-related fertility issues happen, but they do know that there are not that many effective options in treating them.
 Let us first consider natural options in supporting proper function of the body, so that if our bodies face problems in functioning as they should, the rest of the body is ready to handle the stress.